o2r-project/api/docs/job.md

 * `warning`
 * `skip`

 Additional explanations to their state will be transmitted in the `text` property.
+The `start` and `end` timestamps indicate the start and end time of the step.
+They are formatted as ISO8601.

 ### Error Responses